kunstmusik/csound-live-code/doc/webinterface.md

 The live.csound.com application has a minimal interface consisting of:

-* A pause/play button that can stop and resume the WebAudio engine for the page.
+* A pause/play button that can pause and resume the WebAudio engine for the page.
+* A restart button that reset and restart Csound, reloading livecode.orc.
 * A help button that links to this documentation.
 * The main code editor for live coding using the Csound Orchestra language.